chisness/gtodecisions/_pages/home.md

 \end{equation}
 $$

 Therefore after **21** pregnancy attempts where each attempt has a 20% likelihood, your cumulative likelihood of being pregant exceeds 99%.
+(We round up from 20.64 because each one is discrete and after 20 the probability would be under 99%, so only after 21 does it exceed 99%.)

 We can see this on the graph below where $ \Pr(\text{Pregnancy}) = 0.2 $.
 The x-axis is the number of attempts and the y-axis is the cumulative (overall) probability of pregnancy after that many attempts.

 ![Pregnancy graph with p = 0.2](../assets/misc/preggraph.png)

 Finally, even more generally, we can say that after $ x $ attempts and the more general $ \Pr(\text{Pregnancy}) = p $:

 $$
 \begin{equation}
 \begin{split}